In your first year as an MCB student you will:

 A mentoring guide for students is available through the UW Graduate School.

 The U.S. Public Health Service (PHS) requires all pre- and post-doctoral researchers support by PHS training grants receive training in the responsible conduct of research.
-UW and Fred Hutch developed this program to meet the PHS requirement.
+The UW School of Medicine developed the Biomedical Research Integrity (BRI) program to meet the PHS requirement.
+Fred Hutch offers training through their Responsible Conduct of Research (RCR) Certificate.
+Both programs meet MCB’s requirement.

 Attendance records